-SOAP (Simple Object Access Protocol) and REST (Representational State Transfer) have become two of the most popular architectural styles for developing web-based APIs.
-While both have their pros and cons, knowing the differences between them can help developers and architects determine which architecture to use when building their web-based APIs.
+SOAP and Rest API have their pros and cons, and knowing the differences between them can help developers and architects determine which architecture to use when building their web-based APIs.

 In this article, we will briefly explore the differences between SOAP and REST APIs, with the aim of helping readers better understand the advantages, drawbacks, and use cases of each API architecture.